seL4/docs/projects/sel4/porting.md

 ### CMake-build system

 You will need to modify the build system in two places.
 Firstly in the kernel's platform folder, you define `kernel/src/plat/<platform>/config.cmake`, again you can look at other platforms for examples.
-Secondly, you will need to add 'KernelPlatform' to the cmake and elf-loader tools.
-You can do this by editing `tools/cmake-tool/helpers/application_settings.cmake` and `tools/elfloader-tool/CMakeLists.txt`.
+Secondly, you will need to add 'KernelPlatform' to the cmake tool.
+You can do this by editing `tools/cmake-tool/helpers/application_settings.cmake`.
+You may also have to edit `tools/seL4/elfloader-tool/CMakeLists.txt`.

 ### ELF-loader

-You will need to add directories and files `tools/elfloader-tool/src/plat/<platform>/sys_fputc.c` and `tools/elfloader-tool/include/plat/<platform>/platform.h` which will provide a simple implementation of putchar with a physical address for uart for the elf loader to use.
+The Elfloader uses the driver framework, see the`tools/seL4/elfloader/README.md`, you may need to add a new driver for the UART used for debug output.
+Generally though the standard will work 'out of the box'

 ## seL4 test